 Parents of primary age pupils do not have the right to withdraw their children from relationships education.
-Parents of secondary age pupils do have the right to withdraw their children from the non-statutory components of sex education within RSE up to and until 3 terms before the child turns 16.
-After this point, if the child wishes to receive sex education rather than being withdrawn, the school will arrange this.
+Parents of secondary age pupils do have the right to withdraw their children from the non-statutory components of sex education within RSE up to and until 3

 To opt a child/young person out of RSE lessons, complete Appendix 2 and return it to the Head Teacher who will then arrange a meeting to discuss your request with you.
-The opt out form is also included in all new starter student admission packs.